spcourse/sp1/help/programmeerbalie/contents.md

 * Help is available on many moments throughout the week.

 ## Book a slot
 Whether you join online or join on campus, in both cases **you have to make an appointment**.
-Use this link: [Book a slot](https://balie.mprog.nl/planner/4-scientific-programming)
+You can make an appointment *up to one day ahead*, using this link: [Book a slot](https://balie.mprog.nl/planner/4-scientific-programming)

 ## Join on campus
 The location of the helpdesk depends on your chosen timeslot.
 Helpdesk schedule (valid from **Sept 7 2021** until **Oct 21 2021**):